Global Humanitarian Assistance Report 2023: Chapter 5

 The classification of socioeconomic fragility is based on the OECD States of Fragility framework 2020.
 Country-level socioeconomic fragility is calculated as the average of the framework’s first principal components of social, political and economic fragility dimensions.
 We identify people living in countries in the top quintile of this index as having high socioeconomic fragility.
 Countries with no index data are assumed not to have high fragility.

-For our analysis of ODA to disaster risk reduction (DRR) in 2020 in Figure 3.11 (Chapter 3), we include the following funding flows as reported to the OECD DAC CRS:
+For our analysis of ODA for the purpose of disaster risk reduction (DRR) in 2021 (see ‘How much DRR finance is reaching countries in crisis?’, Chapter 4), we include the following funding flows as reported to the OECD DAC CRS:

 - Funding reported with the purpose code 43060 ‘Disaster risk reduction’

-- Funding reported with the value 2 under the ‘Disaster risk reduction’ marker, expressing DRR as principal objective of the associated activity
+- Funding reported as principal under the ‘Disaster risk reduction’ marker, expressing DRR as principal objective of the associated activity

 - Additional funding with DRR as principal objective as expressed by the project information reported to the CRS (this additional funding was identified by Development Initiatives through a search for DRR keywords in the project titles and descriptions of CRS entries; the output of the keyword search was then manually screened for relevance to DRR).